-The vast majority of this 37 per cent lives in rural areas or in the marginal districts of major cities.
-This sector of the population accounts for a disproportionately large share of general and specific morbidity and mortality.
-It is subject to communicable, acute, and chronic diseases and to malnutrition. illiteracy, and lack of sanitation.
+The vast majority of this 37% lives in rural areas or in the marginal districts of major cities.
+This sector of the population accounts for a disproportionately large share of general and specific morbility and mortality, It is subject to communicable, acute, and chronic diseases and to malnutrition, illiteracy and lack of sanitation.
 Owing to its minimal income, its diet is quantitatively and qualitatively inadequate, and this is reflected in the mortality of mothers and children.
 Accordingly, mass migration from these areas to the cities, and the "ruralization" of the latter, is not at all surprising.
-By the end of the 1971-1980 decade, it is anticipated that, in addition to the growth of the population now estimated at 100 million people, one quarter will be located in cities of over 500,000 inhabitants and 50 to 55 per cent in cities of 20,000 to 500,000.
-It is expected that four metropolises will reach a population of 10 million inhabitants and several others will be approaching the 4 million mark.
+By the end of 1971-1980 decade, it is anticipated that, aside from the growth of the population now estimated at one hundred million people, one quarter will be located in cities of over 500,000 inhabitants and 50 to 50% in cities of 20,000 to 500,000.
+It is expected that four metropolises will reach a population of ten million and several others will be approaching the four million mark.
 The weight of this geographic distribution will be felt in the demand for services, including health services, and in environmental deterioration.
-The planning of the development and each of its components is therefore an urgent matter, justified by the desire of our Governments to guarantee and implement the right to health and social well-being.
+The planning of the development and each of its components is therefore an urgent matter, justified by the desire of our Governments to quarantee and implement the right to health and social well-being.

-In the field of health, the experience of the past decade has taught us many lessons which we should apply in the present decade if we are to meet our responsibilities.
-We recognize that a firm political decision is a highly essential factor in the successful accomplishment of plans, programs, and projects.
-The diversity of the countries of the Region, in terms of the nature and frequency of problems and the quality and quantity of resources available, is readily apparent.
-That should lead us to accept the fact that planning must be applied through successive stages in which the objectives can range from attacking new problems to extending the geographic coverage of a program or serving a larger number of people.
+In the field of health the experience of the past decade has left us many lessons which it is incumbent on us to apply in the present decade if we are to meet our responsibilities.
+We recognize that a firm political decision is a highly essential factor in the ${ ext{SUC-}}$ cessful accomplishment of plans, programs, and projects.
+The diversity of the countries of the Region, in terms of the nature and frequency of problems and the quality and quantity of resources available, is readily apparent and should lead us to accept the fact that planning must be applied through successive stages in which the objectives can range from attacking new problems to extending the geographic coverage of a program or serving a larger number of people.
 Planning for the entire health sector will be possible in some cases in a given region of a country, and in others for the entire country or even for adjacent areas of two countries.
-In every case, however, planning of the health sector cannot be done independently from economic development planning as a whole, because, as we have pointed out, the two complement one another.
-The inference to be drawn is that there is no single method but rather a series of methods that must be applied in the light of each particular situation.
-Hence the sectoral planning process is conceived as an element proportionate to and in harmony with the economic and social development plans, and its goals are directed toward the implementation of the whole series of policies designed to raise the health levels of the community to the highest degree possible.
+In every case, however, the planning of the health sector cannot be done independently from economic development planning as a whole, because, as we have pointed out, the two are complementary. inference to be drawn is that there is no single method but rather a series of methods that must be applied in the light of each particular situation.
+Hence the sectoral planning process is conceived as an element proportionate to and in harmony with the economic and social development plans, and its goals are directed towards the implementation of the whole series of policies designed to raise the health levels of the community to the highest degree possible.
 It must not be forgotten, moreover, that in many instances services are rendered or planned in relation to projects inspired not by the needs of the community but by the desire to introduce imported techniques and procedures of doubtful benefit to the community's priorities.